jrncarlock/research-supporting-data/complexity/README.md

-# "Complexity: 5 Questions" bipartite expert-ideas network
+# "Complexity: 5 Questions" bipartite network

 Data for the bipartite expert-ideas network extracted from the 24 interviews in the book "Complexity: 5 Questions" (Gershenson, 2008).
 Book available here: https://www.researchgate.net/publication/260868740_Complexity_5_Questions